MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 ![Cloud flow page - Settings - User plan](media/capacity-utilization/cloud-flow-setting-user-plan.png)

-Change the plan used by the flow to the Process plan and save :
+Change the plan used by the flow to the Process plan and save:

 ![Cloud flow page - Settings - Process plan](media/capacity-utilization/cloud-flow-setting-flow-plan.png)

-The cloud flow is now independant from the user license :
+The cloud flow is now independent from the user license:

 ![Cloud flow page - Process plan](media/capacity-utilization/cloud-flow-flow-plan.png)